-American Red Cross of Colorado & Wyoming, April 3, 2017 — The American Red Cross of Colorado & Wyoming responded to calls for assistance, on average, twice to three times a day during the month of March.
+American Red Cross of Colorado & Wyoming, April 3, 2017 — The American Red Cross of Colorado & Wyoming responded to calls for assistance, on average, two to three times a day during the month of March.
 Of the 220 people helped, at least 80 were children under the age of 18 including several infants.
 More than 20 of those assisted were age 60 or older.

 “Not only did we help a lot of people when they had a personal disaster, we also opened multiple shelters across the two-state region because of wild fires, flooding, and blizzard conditions that affected travel.
 Our volunteers have been extremely busy and we could not provide this level of support to the community without them and the generosity of our donors,” said Gino Greco, Regional CEO for Red Cross of Colorado & Wyoming.